Insomnia

 People often cope by:

-It feels bigger than the actual situation
+It feels bigger than the actual night

 It’s messing with your everyday life